Suhail A. Khan: Trump administration

 In 2015, Khan criticized Republican presidential candidate Donald Trump for his anti-Muslim remarks.
 Khan criticized Islamophobic remarks by Republican candidates Ben Carson and Donald Trump, arguing that they are damaging the efforts of the party to recruit Muslims.
 After Trump accepted the Republican presidential nomination, Khan stated "I’m not a Trump supporter; I initially supported Rand Paul," and "As a lawyer and conservative, I see that Trump’s comments have had a negative impact on the party."
-In a 2017 interview, Khan said of the Trump presidency "I'm excited for the nomination and confirmations of Justice Neal Gorsuch and FCC Chairman Ajit Pai".
+In a 2017 interview, Khan said of the Trump presidency "I'm excited for the nomination and confirmations of Justice Neil Gorsuch and FCC Chairman Ajit Pai".
 He also anticipated that the Trump administration would work on tax reform for small-business owners and the middle class.
 Khan was listed as an advisory board member of the "Indian Voices for Trump" coalition for Trump's 2020 re-election campaign.